-- 23 The following sections provide information to facilitate the Appropriate Assessment Screening of the Proposed Scheme to be undertaken by the competent authority. - A description of the Proposed Scheme and the receiving environment is provided to identify the potential ecological impacts.
-The environmental baseline conditions are described, as relevant to the assessment of ecological impacts where they may highlight potential pathways for impacts associated with the Proposed Scheme to affect the receiving ecological environment (e.g. air quality, geological, hydrogeological and hydrological data, etc.). - 25 The potential impacts are examined in order to define the potential zone of influence of the Proposed Scheme on the receiving environment.
+- 22 The following sections provide information to facilitate the Appropriate Assessment screening of the Proposed Scheme to be undertaken by the competent authority. - 23 A description of the Proposed Scheme and the receiving environment is provided to identify the potential ecological impacts.
+The environmental baseline conditions are described, as relevant to the assessment of

+24 The potential impacts are examined in order to define the potential zone of influence of the Proposed Scheme on the receiving environment.
 This then informs the assessment of whether the Proposed Scheme will result in significant effects on any European sites; i.e. affect the conservation objectives supporting the favourable conservation condition of the European site's QIs or SCIs.